Franticware/ColorMixerMD/README.md

 # ColorMixerMD

 Color Mixer for SEGA Mega Drive / Genesis that can be used with e.g. SGDK.
+Build using Qt Creator, Qt 5.

 ![ColorMixerMD](ColorMixerMD-screenshot.png)